Costume Designers

 Work Environment

 Costume designers put in long hours at painstaking detail work.
 It is a demanding profession that requires flexible, artistic, and practical workers.
 The schedule can be erratic—a busy period followed by weeks of little or no work.
-Though costumes are often a crucial part of a production's success, unless the work is for a movie, designers usually get little recognition compared to the actors a...
+Though costumes are often a crucial part of a productions success, unless the work is for a movie, designers usually get little recognition compared to the actors an...

 Outlook

 The U.S. Department of Labor categorizes the occupation of costume designer under the larger career field of fashion design.
-It predicts that employment of fashion designers who work in arts, entertainment, and recreation will grow by 2.3 percent from 2018 to 2028, or more slowly than the average for all careers.
-Job opportunities for those who work in the motion picture and video industries ar...
+It predicts that employment of fashion designers will grow by 5 percent from 2023 to 2033, or as fast as the average for all careers.
+Job opportunities for those who work in the motion picture and video industries are expected to be good in the coming years.
+An increase i...